Berea-College-CSC-226/hw03-main/Answers/eboselea_hw03_questions.md

      here, describe how branching is useful:

 ```
-    Branching is useful because it allows you to have your own code seperate from t
+    Branching is useful because it allows you to have your own code seperate from the main code.
 ```

 ---